-Here's what we do know: hop on over to Luke 2:39-40.
-What does it say?
+Here's what What does i over to Luke 2:39-40.

-Jesus and became , filled with .
-And the of was upon Hi m.
+Jesus and became , filled with

+And the of was upon Him

 Here come the biggest questions of all: When did Jesus know that He was the Son of God?
 Was He the perfect Child?
 Did He ever talk back or get in trouble?